RG theory of spontaneous stochasticity for Sabra model of turbulence: The concept of (Eulerian) spontaneous stochasticity

-We formulate the properties expected from the spontaneously stochastic limit as~\cite{mailybaev2015stochastic,mailybaev2016spontaneously,bandak2024spontaneous,ortiz2025spontaneous} \begin{itemize} \item[(\textit{i})] \textit{Convergence}: the solution of Eqs.~(\ref{eq1_1}) and (\ref{eq1_1IC}) converges in distribution in the ideal limit. \item[(\textit{ii})] \textit{Stochasticity}: the limiting dynamics is not deterministic, but is a stochastic process. \item[(\textit{iii})] \textit{Spontaneity}: realizations of the limiting stochastic process are solutions of the deterministic Euler system (\ref{eq1_1Euler}) and (\ref{eq1_1IC}). \item[(\textit{iv})] \textit{Universality}: this process does not depend on the formulation of the ideal limit. \end{itemize} These four conditions are not formulated in precise mathematical form, since their explanation and validity for the three-dimensional fluctuating Navier-Stokes system are not well understood.
-These conditions imply that the stochastic process solving the fluctuating Navier-Stokes system converges in the ideal limit to a stochastic process solving the formally deterministic initial-value problem for the Euler system.
+We formulate the properties expected from the spontaneously stochastic limit as~\cite{mailybaev2015stochastic,mailybaev2016spontaneously,bandak2024spontaneous,ortiz2025spontaneous} \begin{itemize} \item[(\textit{i})] \textit{Convergence}: the solution of Eqs.~(\ref{eq1_1}) and (\ref{eq1_1IC}) converges in distribution in the ideal limit. \item[(\textit{ii})] \textit{Stochasticity}: the limiting dynamics is not deterministic, but is a stochastic process. \item[(\textit{iii})] \textit{Spontaneity}: realizations of the limiting stochastic process are solutions of the deterministic Euler system (\ref{eq1_1Euler}) and (\ref{eq1_1IC}). \item[(\textit{iv})] \textit{Universality}: this process does not depend on the formulation of the ideal limit. \end{itemize} These conditions imply that the stochastic process solving the fluctuating Navier-Stokes system converges, in the ideal limit, to a stochastic process that solves the formally deterministic initial-value problem for the Euler equations.
 A necessary requirement for this limiting process to exist is that the Euler system (\ref{eq1_1Euler}) and (\ref{eq1_1IC}) is ill-posed, namely, has non-unique (weak) solutions~\cite{de2010admissibility,daneri2021non}.
-However, the existence of non-unique solutions does not in itself guarantee either convergence or the stochastic form of the limit.
+However, the mere existence of non-unique solutions does not, by itself, guarantee either convergence or a stochastic form of the limit.
 The third property is natural and can be justified mathematically~\cite{eyink2024space}.
-The universality is a much stronger property: it means that the limiting stochastic process is precisely the same for a wide class of regularizations, types of noise and formulations of the ideal limit.
-For example, the limit should be independent of the exponents $\beta$ and $\gamma$ in Eq.~(\ref{eq1_4}), at least in a certain part of the parameter space.
+Universality is a much stronger property: it means that the limiting stochastic process is identical for a wide class of regularizations, noise types, and formulations of the ideal limit.
+For example, the limit should be independent of the exponents $\beta$ and $\gamma$ in Eq.~(\ref{eq1_4}), at least within certain intervals of their values.
+The reader should regard our characterization of spontaneous stochasticity more as a guideline than as a proposal for a precise mathematical formulation.
+Indeed, its interpretation and validity for the three-dimensional fluctuating Navier-Stokes system remain poorly understood, while simplified models suggest a broader range of possible scenarios~\cite{mailybaev2025rg}.